gritzkoo/golang-health-checker/README.md

 package main

 import (
  "net/http"

+ "github.com/gin-gonic/gin"
  "github.com/gritzkoo/golang-health-checker/pkg/healthcheck"
-  "github.com/labstack/echo"
-  "github.com/labstack/echo/middleware"
 )

 func main() {
  // all the content below is just an example
-  // Echo instance
+ // Gin instance
-  e := echo.New()
+ e := gin.Default()
-  // Middleware
-  e.Use(middleware.Logger())
-  e.Use(middleware.Recover())

  // example of simple call
-  e.GET("/health-check/liveness", func(c echo.Context) error {
+ e.GET("/health-check/liveness", func(c *gin.Context) {
-    return c.JSON(http.StatusOK, healthcheck.HealthCheckerSimple())
+  c.JSON(http.StatusOK, healthcheck.HealthCheckerSimple())
  })
  // example of detailed call
-  e.GET("/health-check/readiness", func(c echo.Context) error {
+ e.GET("/health-check/readiness", func(c *gin.Context) {
   // define all integrations of your application with type healthcheck.ApplicationConfig myApplicationConfig := healthcheck.ApplicationConfig{ // check the full list of available props in structs.go
    Name:    "You APP Name", // optional prop
    Version: "V1.0.0",       // optional prop
    Integrations: []healthcheck.IntegrationConfig{ // mandatory prop
     {
      Type: healthcheck.Redis, // this prop will determine the kind of check, the list of types available in structs.go
      Name: "redis-user-db",   // the name of you integration to display in response
      Host: "redis",       // you can pass host:port and omit Port attribute
      Port: "6379",
      DB:   0, // default value is 0
     }, {
      Type: healthcheck.Memcached, // this prop will determine the kind of check, the list of types available in structs.go
      Name: "Memcached server",    // the name of you integration to display in response
      Host: "memcache",           // you can pass host:port and omit Port attribute
      Port: "11211",
     }, {
      Type:    healthcheck.Web,             // this prop will determine the kind of check, the list of types available in structs.go
      Name:    "Github Integration",        // the name of you integration to display in response
      Host:    "https://github.com/status", // you can pass host:port and omit Port attribute
      TimeOut: 5,                           // default value to web call is 10s
      Headers: []healthcheck.HTTPHeader{ // to customize headers to perform a GET request {
        Key:   "Accept",
        Value: "application/json",
       },
      },
+    }, {
+     Type:    "unknown",                   // this prop will determine the kind of check, the list of types available in structs.go
+     Name:    "Github Integration",        // the name of you integration to display in response
+     Host:    "https://github.com/status", // you can pass host:port and omit Port attribute
+     TimeOut: 5,                           // default value to web call is 10s
+     Headers: []healthcheck.HTTPHeader{ // to customize headers to perform a GET request {
+       Key:   "Accept",
+       Value: "application/json",
       },
      },
+    },
+   },
   }
-    return c.JSON(http.StatusOK, healthcheck.HealthCheckerDetailed(myApplicationConfig))
+  c.JSON(http.StatusOK, healthcheck.HealthCheckerDetailed(myApplicationConfig))
  })
  // Start server
-  e.Logger.Fatal(e.Start(":8888"))
+ e.Run(":8888")
 }

 ```